-An important requirement to remember at this point being that the sum total of all the elements contained as part of a kernel/matrix must equate to one.
+An important requirement to take note of at this point being that the sum total of all the elements contained as part of a kernel/matrix must equate to one.
 Looking at our calculated results that is not the case.
 The kernel needs to be modified in order to satisfy the requirement of having a sum total value of 1 when adding together all the elements of the kernel.

 At this point the sum total of the kernel equates to 0.046322548968.
 We can correct the kernel values, ensuring the sum total of all kernel elements equate to 1.
-The kernel values should be updated by multiplying each element by the one divided by the current kernel sum.
+The kernel values should be updated by multiplying each element by one divided by the current kernel sum.
 In other words each item should be multiplied by:

 1.0 / 0.046322548968